How to "Shock the System" to Induce Change

-1. Pick a meal to 'tighten up.'
-Do it every day.
+1. Pick a meal to "tighten up."
+Be sure to do it every day.
+What do we mean by tighten up?
+We mean make it as healthy as you can.
 Most people find that breakfast is the easiest meal to do this.
 Be sure your breakfast contains some good quality protein and healthy fats to give you staying power.
 An omelette made with spinach is a great choice, as is greek yogurt with fruit.

 4. Limit alcohol and sugar.
 Both of these substances increase your caloric intake and can lead to additional poor food choices, in addition to causing fatigue and lethargic performances during your workout.
 They can also make you sick when taken to excess.
-Remember, it doesn't have to be forever, but see how you feel cutting back.
+Remember, it doesn't have to be forever, but take note of how you feel when you cut back.

 Please share it here!